veronica-coulombe/matcha-email/README.md

 ## ✨ Features

-- **Fully Responsive**: Looks great on desktops, tablets, and mobile devices.
+- **Fully Responsive**: Great on desktops, tablets, and mobile devices.
-- **Single Page Layout**: All information is presented clearly on a single page.
+- **Single Page Layout**: All information is presented plainly on a single page.
-- **Clean & Modern Design**: Uses modern fonts and a clear visual hierarchy to engage the reader.
+- **Clean & Modern Design**: Uses modern fonts and a comprehensible hierarchy to engage the reader.
-- **Easy to Customize**: Built with simple HTML and CSS (though no customization is allowed per license — see below).
+- **Easy to Customize**: Built with simple HTML and CSS (though no customization is allowed per license — listed below).

 ---